-Examples of violations and corresponding consequences may include, out are not inniced to.
-Inappropriate language (obscene, Each Offense: profane, vulgar, abusive, etc.) contact parent/guardian (by teacher) teacher detention Disruptive behavior Depending upon severity, and at discretion of Building Principal Disrespectful behavior detention, ESD, ISS, or OSS may be assigned.
-Substantial disruption of the restriction from attending or educational process or substantial participating in extra-curricular interference with the teacher's activities. authority over the classroom.
+Examples s of violations and corresponding consec uences n nay include, but are not infinited to: • Inappropriate language (obscene, Each O ffense: profane, vulgar, abusive, etc.) • contact parent/guardian (by teacher) • teacher detention • Disruptive behavior • Depending upon severity, and at discretion of Building Principal • Disrespectful behavior detention, ESD, ISS, or OSS may be assigned. • Substantial disruption of the • restriction from attending or educational process or substantial participating in extra-curricular interference with the teacher's activities. authority over the classroom.